Differentiated instruction

-When language is the factor for differention, Echevarria et al. (2017), proponents of the Sheltered Instruction Observation Protocol (SIOP) strongly supports and guides teachers to differentiate instruction to English as a Second Language Learners (ELLs) who have a range of learning ability levels—beginning, intermediate and advanced.
-Here, differentiated instruction will mean adapting a whole new instructional strategy that a teacher of a typical classroom of native speakers of English would not have a need to.
+When language is the factor for differentiation, the Sheltered Instruction Observation Protocol (SIOP) strongly supports and guides teachers to differentiate instruction in English as ESL learners who have a range of learning ability levels—beginning, intermediate and advanced.
+Here, differentiated instruction entails adapting a new instructional strategy that teachers of typical classrooms of native English speakers would have no need for.

-Differentiated classrooms have also been described as ones that respond to student variety in readiness levels, interests, and learning profiles.
-It is a classroom that includes and allows all students to be successful.
+Differentiated classrooms have also been described as responding to student variety in readiness levels, interests, and learning profiles.
+Such classrooms include all students and allow all of them to succeed.
 To do this, a teacher sets different expectations for task completion for students, specifically based upon their individual needs.
-Teachers can differentiate in four ways: 1) through content, 2) process, 3) product, and 4) learning environment based on the individual learner.
-Differentiation stems from beliefs about differences among learners, how they learn, learning preferences, and individual interests (Algozzine & Anderson, 2007).
-Therefore, differentiation is an organized, yet flexible way of proactively adjusting teaching and learning methods to accommodate each child's learning needs and preferences to achieve maximum growth as a learner.
+Teachers can differentiate through content, process, product, and learning environment based on the individual learner.
+Differentiation stems from beliefs about differences among learners, how they learn, learning preferences, and individual interests, so it is therefore an organized and flexible way to proactively adjust teaching and learning methods to accommodate each child's learning needs and preferences in order to help them achieve maximum growth.